LostBitset/Durium.js/README.md

 # Durium.js
 A simple web framework.
 Build with observables and ways to show them.

+**Durium.js is not a finished product, but I still don't plan to break things.**

 ### A Short Guide

 First, Durium is built around *stations*, which can be thought of as "free observables".
 Anyone with access to a `Station` object can control the source of it's values (through `station.source`), or cause it to emit one of those values (by calling `station.fire()`).